For What? That Is The Question

 And you know what?
 After doing the research, after following up every lead, after cross-examining all the experts, you may find you don't actually need a teacher.
 Think of it.
 You've worked hard to find a practice that suits you.
 You may find that you can forge ahead on your own.
 I'm not saying you shouldn't look for a teacher; you probably should.
 There again, don't accept everything he/she says without critically evaluating it.
 Every good teacher wants you to question his/her authority.

 That last part intrigued me because it resonated with stories from other religions.
-Stories of men, like Buddha, who struck out as spiritual detectives.
-Journeys to find themselves and the source of human suffering.
-And a meditation practice to overcome it.
+Stories of men, like Buddha, who were trendsetting spiritual detectives.
+Pioneers in the pursuit of self-knowledge.
+Imagine setting out to find yourself and the source of human suffering.
+And finding a meditation practice to overcome it.

 A proactive approach rather than a re-active one.
 Which points to Jesus' missing years.
 Where did he go and what did he find?
 Was he setting an example for YOU?
 That, with or without a teacher, it really didn't matter.
 As long as you are willing to make the journey, to do the detective work, you will find the answer.
 Because finding the answer is more important than finding a teacher.
-Finding a teacher is only a means to finding the answer.
-The real work is up to you.
+Finding a teacher is only one way of finding the answer.
+And before you can do that, you must learn discernment, a faculty that involves your entire being — a faculty that resists being swayed.

 If you need a teacher, one will find you.
 If you don't, you will find an answer anyway, all by yourself.
 The important thing is due diligence.
 "Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you."